metamodal/blog/control-a-dialog-box-asynchronously-using-react-hooks/control-a-dialog-box-asynchronously-using-react-hooks.md

 We often control dialog boxes by including the component in our JSX and controlling its visibility and behaviour with state variables and props.

-Most of the time however, these are pretty standard components that requires very little data to render, like a confirmation dialog box, for example.
+Most of the time however, these are pretty standard components that require very little data to render, like a confirmation dialog box, for example.
 With hooks, we should be able to do something like this:

 ```jsx
 const { getConfirmation } = useConfirmationDialog();